-Our information management system utilizes uniform data standards, automatically formats and styles data, uses controlled vocabularies whenever possible, allows you to manage relationships yourself, contains an authoring environment, and is a publishing tool.
+Our software utilizes uniform data standards, automatically formats and styles information, uses controlled vocabularies whenever possible, allows you to manage relationships yourself, contains an authoring environment, and is also a publishing tool.

 |Notable Feature: Uniform Data Standards